PixelRobots/azure-aks-tracker/src/prd.md

 - **Purpose**: Present coherent updates rather than fragmented individual commits, consolidating all changes to the same document
 - **Success Criteria**: Related changes to the same documentation page are consolidated into single update entries

+### AKS Release Tracking
+- **Functionality**: Fetch and display AKS releases from Azure/AKS GitHub repository with AI-enhanced analysis
+- **Purpose**: Track new AKS releases with breaking changes, key features, and good-to-know information
+- **Success Criteria**: Latest releases are displayed with comprehensive analysis and categorization

+### Security & Regional Information
+- **Functionality**: Enrich release data with CVE information and regional rollout status from releases.aks.azure.com
+- **Purpose**: Provide security context and availability information for each release
+- **Success Criteria**: CVE data and regional information is accurately displayed when available

 ### AI-Enhanced Summaries
-- **Functionality**: Use AI to generate concise summaries and impact assessments for each update
+- **Functionality**: Use AI to generate concise summaries and impact assessments for each update and release
-- **Purpose**: Help users quickly understand the significance of changes
+- **Purpose**: Help users quickly understand the significance of changes and releases
 - **Success Criteria**: Summaries accurately convey the nature and impact of changes

 ### Category-Based Organization